Fort Frances Pulp and Paper v Manitoba Free Press

-Fort Frances Pulp and Paper v Manitoba Free Press is a famous decision on the Canadian Constitution by the Judicial Committee of the Privy Council on the "emergency doctrine" of the peace, order and good government power in the British North America Act, 1867.
+Fort Frances Pulp and Paper v Manitoba Free Press is a decision on the Canadian Constitution by the Judicial Committee of the Privy Council on the "emergency doctrine" of the peace, order and good government power in the British North America Act, 1867.

 Background

 During World War I, through orders in council under the War Measures Act, the Canadian government maintained strict control on the supply and price of goods.
 After the war had ended, the controls were continued in certain key sectors, including newsprint, under an order in council made on 20 December 1919.
 Controls on the supply and price of paper had been vested in the Paper Control Tribunal under an order in council made on 16 September 1918, and the Canadian Parliament passed an act in 1919 to place the Tribunal on a statutory footing for it to complete its work on all outstanding issues arising prior to the declaration of peace.

 The Manitoba Free Press, a Winnipeg newspaper publisher, purchased paper from Fort Frances Pulp and Paper.
 Orders made by the Paper Control Tribunal on 8 July 1920 provided for a reduction of the price that had been paid, representing margins in excess of the regulated price.
 The Manitoba Free Press brought an action against Fort Frances in the Supreme Court of Ontario to recover the specified amount.
 Fort Frances counterclaimed for an amount equal to the market price of the paper, less sums that had already been paid.